jamesyoung-15/aws-serverless-face-blurring/README.md

 #### Front-End

 - Using Cloudflare for DNS and also includes CDN and TLS with static website stored on S3
-- User chooses image to upload, triggers PUT request through API
+- User chooses image to upload, image is compressed before sending, triggers PUT request through API
 - After upload, website will poll every few seconds for job update until completed, then show new image to user available to download

-### Languages/Frameworks/Libraries

-- Front-End
-  - HTML
-  - CSS + Bulma Framework
-  - Javascript
-- Lambda
-  - Python (Pillow + Boto3)
-- IaC
-  - Terraform